 - To sign a partnership memorandum of understanding, along with all other community conservancies, between themselves and NRT

-- To register as a Non for Profit company
+- To register as not-for-profit

 - To take part in peace building exercises with surrounding communities